jaredririe/backendology/finished/distributed-systems-building-blocks.md

 ## Building blocks

-[Building blocks][]

 After explaining the general principles, the author asserts that the most challenging aspect of building web distributed systems is scaling access to the data.
-While application servers are inherently stateless and embody a shared-nothing architecture, "the heavy lifting is pushed down the stack to the database server and supporting services."
+While application servers are inherently stateless and embody a [shared-nothing architecture](https://en.wikipedia.org/wiki/Shared-nothing_architecture), "the heavy lifting is pushed down the stack to the database server and supporting services."
 The data access layer is "where the real scaling and performance challenges come into play."[^2]

 Caches, proxies, indexes, load balancers, and queues are the building blocks of a scalable data access layer.
 Rather than covering the entire chapter, I will focus the remainder of this post on these building blocks.